By Elin Spring and Suzanne Révy

 “Maserati Birdcage, Monterey Historic Races” from the series Autorama: Car Culture in America by Larry Volk, courtesy of the artist.

-CENTRAL MASSACHUSETTS
+CENTRAL AND WESTERN MASSACHUSETTS

 “Mid-Route Map” by Anne Hopkins from the series Gathered, courtesy of the artist and the Fitchburg Art Museum.